 New Academic Health Science Building

-To accommodate the recent new Health Science program and the Neuroscience program and to take advantage of and support the synergies that exist between these two programs Carleton University is planning to build a new Academic Health Science building for these two programs.
+To accommodate the recent new Health Science program and the Neuroscience program and to take advantage of and support the synergies that exist between these two programs Carleton University has built a new Academic Health Science building for these two programs.

 The design and layout of the labs, offices and workspace are such to help encourage and facilitate collaborative interaction between faculty and students.

-The new building is planned to have seven floors and one mezzanine.
-The total building area will be roughly 120,000 square feet.
-The new building will be located in parking lot 2B east of the Steacie building.
+The new building has seven floors and one mezzanine.
+The total building area is approximately 120,000 square feet, and is located east of the Steacie building.

 Key Building Details

-- The first floor will have a new lecture theatre.
-There will be a mezzanine at the back of the lecture theatre to also allow entry/exit at the back of the lecture theatre.
+- The first floor has a lecture theatre.
+There is a mezzanine at the back of the lecture theatre to also allow entry/exit at the back of the lecture theatre.

-- The fifth and sixth floors will be shell space to allow for future program growth.
+- The fifth and sixth floors are shell space to allow for future program growth.

-- There will be a ground level enclosed connection between the new building and the Steacie building.
+- There is a ground level enclosed connection between the building and the Steacie building.

-- Each floor will have its own mechanical/electrical room.
+- Each floor has its own mechanical/electrical room.
 This is to allow for minimal disruptions to other floors when work on one floor is taking place.

 Environmentally Friendly Design

-The Academic Health Science Building project has undertaken a Green Globes Workshop and is aiming to achieve a rating of 4 Globes.
+The Academic Health Science Building project is undertaking a Green Globes Workshop with the aim of achieving a rating of 4 Globes.

 Design and Building Team